ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

-# Serve Stock Watson NLP Models using Standalone Containers
+# Serve Watson NLP Pretrained Models using Standalone Containers
-In this tutorial you will to serve stock Watson NLP models from standalone containers, in which both the models and the Watson NLP Runtime will be packaged into the container image.
+In this tutorial you will to serve Watson NLP pretrained models from a standalone container.
+Both the Watson NLP Runtime and the models will be packaged into a single container image.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to do inference on the models.

-Standalone containers are useful since they can be deployed anywhere: your laptop using a container runtime like Docker; a Kubernetes or OpenShift cluster; or, a cloud container service like IBM Code Engine or AWS Fargate.
+Standalone containers are useful as they can be deployed anywhere: on your laptop using a container runtime like Docker; on a Kubernetes or OpenShift cluster; or, on a cloud container service like IBM Code Engine or AWS Fargate.
 In this tutorial, you will run the container on your local machine using Docker.

-The tutorial uses Watson NLP stock models for Sentiment Analysis and Emotion Classification, but this can easily be adapted to serving other stock Watson NLP models.
+The tutorial uses pretrained models for Sentiment Analysis and Emotion Classification, but this can easily be adapted to serving other pretrained models.

 ### Architecture diagram